 We may earn a commission from affiliate links ()

-Surfing, tide pooling, swimming, fishing, and sandcastle building are all experienced on Oregon's beaches, as well as wildlife spotting, picnics, cape climbing, dog walking, and simply spreading a towel down to enjoy the ocean breeze.
+Surfing, tide pooling, swimming, fishing, and sandcastle building are near everyday activities on Oregon's beaches.
+Other popular means of enjoyment include wildlife spotting, picnics, cape climbing, dog walking, and simply spreading a towel down to enjoy the ocean breeze.

-Connected to many of the best small towns on the Oregon coast, Oregon's beaches offer many unique things to do away from the surf.
-Pack a lunch and don't forget the sunscreen.
-Perhaps bring a kite if the wind is up.
+Don't forget the sunscreen and perhaps bring a kite if the wind is up.
 And don't hesitate to bring the whole family because the entire Oregon coast, also known as the People's Coast, is open to the public and welcoming for all ages.

 1. Cannon Beach